Austria: Demographics

-Austria's population was estimated to be nearly 9 million (8.9) in 2020 by Statistik Austria.
-The population of the capital, Vienna, exceeds 1.9 million (2.6 million, including the suburbs), representing about a quarter of the country's population.
+Austria's population was estimated to be 9,200,931 in July 2025 by Statistik Austria.
+The population of the capital, Vienna, exceeds 2 million, representing about a quarter of the country's population.
 It is known for its cultural offerings and high standard of living.

-Vienna is by far the country's largest city.
-Graz is second in size, with 291,007 inhabitants, followed by Linz (206,604), Salzburg (155,031), Innsbruck (131,989), and Klagenfurt (101,303).
+Vienna is the country's largest city.
+Graz is second in size, with 305,314 inhabitants, followed by Linz (213,557), Salzburg (157,659), Innsbruck (132,499), and Klagenfurt (105,256).
 All other cities have fewer than 100,000 inhabitants.

-According to Eurostat, in 2018 there were 1.69 million foreign-born residents in Austria, corresponding to 19.2% of the total population; 928,700 (10.5%) were born outside the EU and 762,000 (8.6%) were born in another EU Member State.
-There are more than 483,100 descendants of foreign-born immigrants.
+According to Statistic Austria, at the beginning of 2024, there were 1.8 million foreign-born residents in Austria, corresponding to 22.3% of the total population.
+There are more than 620,100 descendants of foreign-born immigrants.

-Turks form one of the largest ethnic groups in Austria, numbering around 350,000.
-13,000 Turks were naturalised in 2003 and an unknown number have arrived in Austria at the same time.
-While 2,000 Turks left Austria in the same year, 10,000 immigrated to the country, confirming a strong trend of growth.
-Together, Serbs, Croats, Bosniaks, Macedonians, and Slovenes make up about 5.1% of Austria's total population.
+Largest group of foreign born population are from Bosnian-Croatian-Montenegrin-Serbian (BCMS) speaking countries (about 5.1% of Austria's total population), mainly Bosnia-Herzegovina which by it self is only surpassed by the second largest group, people born in Germany, followed by people born in Turkey and Romania.

+There are a group of legally recognized indigenous non-german speaking minorities, like Carinthian Slovenes, or the approximately 25,000 Romani people.

-The total fertility rate (TFR) in 2017 was estimated at 1.52 children born per woman, below the replacement rate of 2.1, it remains considerably below the high of 4.83 children born per woman in 1873.
+The total fertility rate (TFR) in 2023 was estimated at 1.32 children born per woman, below the replacement rate of 2.1, it remains considerably below the high of 4.83 children born per woman in 1873.
 In 2015, 42.1% of births were to unmarried women.
 Austria had the 14th oldest population in the world in 2020, with the average age of 44.5 years.

-The life expectancy in 2016 was estimated at 81.5 years (78.9 years male, 84.3 years female).
+The life expectancy in 2024 was estimated at 82.3 years, placing Austria above the EU average of 81.7 years.

-Statistics Austria estimates that the population will grow to 10.55 million people by 2080 due to immigration.
+In 2024, Statistik Austria estimated that the population will grow to 10,179,834 people by 2080, primarily driven by immigration.